-Clinical Concerns

-Boundaries and limits

--Pill loads

-Interval/contingency prescribing -Eg, "do not fill until"

-The "assessment of stability" -Some people are deemed stable based more on a hope than objective evidence " 2 UDT

-Puning out of medication early Puning out of medication early Willingness to participate in nonpharmacologic therapies

-7 - Thin group to put suprate it for an industrigate tricipate

-16

-Painweek.

-1

-Clinical Concerns (cont'd)

-Boundaries and limits -

-UDT ever been done?
-Ever been abnormal?
-Finding things that shouldn't be there/not finding things that should be there

-Expected vs unexpected results What is the one wrong answer in response to the unexpected results!
-"Do Nothing"

-Presumptive vs definitive testing?
-Often directed by the question you are trying to answer

--Frequency of follow-up

-As dose goes up, level of monitoring should likely go up

-17

-Painweek.

-1

-The Signs of Pharmacological Instability

-Multiple members of the same class of drug

--Polyopioids -Polybenzodiazepines

--Addition of controlled substances to offset adverse effects of analgesics/sedatives

-Stimulant class of drugs Excessive "pill loads" with each prescription written

-Reliance on many tablets per day vs using a tablet strength to limit total number of tablets dispensed

-With large number of daily unit doses, the total number of pills per prescription can become excessive - eg, 3 tablets per day q30 days = 90 tablets vs 10 tablets per day q30 days =

-excessive-eg, 3 tablets per day q30 days = 90 tablets vs 10 tablets per day q30 days = 300 tablets per script
+Clinical Concerns Boundaries and limits -Pill loads Interval/contingency prescribing -Eg, "do not fill until" The "assessment of stability" -Some people are deemed stable based more on a hope than objective evidence " 2 UDT " 2 UDT Puning out of medication early Puning out of medication early Willingness to participate in nonpharmacologic therapies 7 - This group to put suprate it for an activation of the first 16 Painweek.
+1 Clinical Concerns (cont'd) Boundaries and limits -UDT ever been done? -Ever been abnormal?
+Finding things that shouldn't be there/not finding things that should be there Expected vs unexpected results What is the one wrong answer in response to the unexpected results?
+"Do Nothing" Presumptive vs definitive testing?
+Often directed by the question you are trying to answer Frequency of follow-up As dose goes up, level of monitoring should likely go up · As dose goes up, level of monitoring should likely go up 17 Painweek.
+1 The Signs of Pharmacological Instability Multiple members of the same class of drug -Polyopioids -Polybenzodiazepines Addition of controlled substances to offset adverse effects of analgesics/sedatives Stimulant class of drugs Stimulant class of drugs Excessive "pill loads" with each prescription written Reliance on many tablets per day vs using a tablet strength to limit total number of tablets dispensed With large number of daily unit doses, the total number of pills per prescription can become excessive - eg, 3 tablets per day q30 days = 90 tablets vs 10 tablets per day q30 days = - excessive - eg., 3 tablets per day q30 days = 90 tablets vs 10 tablets per day q30 days = 300 tablets per script

-The Signs of Pharmacological Instability (cont'd) Running out early Failure to specify how long a prescription should last makes it very difficult to objectively assess "early refills" Excessive sedation/somnolence on current medication regimen Consider 3rd party sources of information, eg, spouse/family Diminished rather than improved function "continued use despite harm" Decreased duration of action +/- AM withdrawal symptoms associated with pharmacologic instability Need to increase dosing frequency to achieve stability (eg, once daily medication taken BID; TID; even OID) Pain/Week, 19
+The Signs of Pharmacological Instability (cont'd) Running out early Failure to specify how long a prescription should last makes it very difficult to objectively assess "early refills" Excessive sedation/somnolence on current medication regimen Consider 3rd party sources of information, eg, spouse/family Diminished rather than improved function "continued use despite harm" Decreased duration of action +/- AM withdrawal symptoms associated with pharmacologic instability - Need to increase dosing frequency to achieve stability (eg. once daily medication taken BID: TID: even QID) 19 Pain Week.

+7

+Opioid Myths

+"Patients who no longer need opioids come off them easily"- NO -For the most part, this is nonsense

+Physical dependency and accompanying withdrawal is largely person-specific but certain truths should be considered As dose goes up and duration on the drug increases, the degree of withdrawal often increases

+As a cose goes up and curation on the drug increases, the degree of withortawal other increases (but not laways the case) The sease with which the taper goes at the beginning rarely predicts how easy/difficult the taper will be at the end (eg, when they are finally off the medication altogether)

+(3,)

+Pain Week.
+20

-Opioid Myths "Patients who no longer need opioids come off them easily" - NO -For the most part, this is nonsense Physical dependency and accompanying withdrawal is largely person-specific but certain truths should be considered As dose goes up and duration on the drug increases, the degree of withdrawal often increases (but not always the case) The ease with which the taper goes at the beginning rarely predicts how easy/difficult the taper will be at the end (eg, when they are finally off the medication altogether) 20 Pain Week.
-Opioid Myths (cont'd) "Patients who no longer need opioids come off them easily" -Any taper is a balance of tensions between time for optimal neuroadaptation to Any taper is a balance or tensions between time for optimal neuroadaptation to minimize withdrawal symptoms vs "prolonging the misery" of the process Unfortunately, for some, even the slowest of tapers will not totally eliminate withdrawal Onfortunately, for some, even the slowest of tapers will not totally eliminate withdrawal symptoms-in these cases, simply pushing through the taper is often the necessary and "best".
+$\neg$ Opioid Myths (cont'd) ■ "Patients who no longer need opioids come off them easily" Any taper is a balance of tensions between time for optimal neuroadaptation to minimize withdrawal symptoms vs "prolonging the misery" of the process Unfortunately, for some, even the slowest of tapers will not totally eliminate withdrawal symptoms-in these cases, simply pushing through the taper is often the necessary and "best" approach

-¬ Practical Questions
+7 Practical Questions